Quantum marginal problem and incompatibility: Conclusions

-{\it Conclusions.---} In this work we have built a connection between channel compatibility and marginal problems.
-Importantly, this brings together seemingly different modes of incompatibility, i.e. incompatibility of states, measurements and channels.
-Moreover, as a special case, our work proves a connection between symmetric extendibility on the level of states and self-compatibility on the level of channels.
+We built a general connection between channel compatibility and marginal problems.
+This brings together seemingly different modes of incompatibility, i.e. incompatibility of states, measurements and channels.
+As a special case, this proves a connection between symmetric extendibility of states and self-compatibility of channels.

-To demonstrate the usefulness of the connection, we have translated results from one field to the other.
-First, as channel compatibility has a task-oriented characterisation, we have provided a corresponding interpretation for compatibility of states and especially semi-definite programming hierarchies for symmetric extendibility.
-Second, we have characterised the compatibility of Bell diagonal two-qubit states, hence, extending former results on symmetric extendibility of this class.
-Third, we have provided analytical and easy to evaluate criteria for channel and, hence, measurement incompatibility.
-Finally, we have discussed the self-compatibility or antidegradability of channels, the qubit case being completely characterised.
+To demonstrate the usefulness of the connection, we translated various key results between the fields resulting in, e.g. entropic criteria for channel incompatibility, an efficient computational method for evaluating the strength of quantum memories, and solutions to various marginal problems.

-The connection between compatibility and marginal problems as presented in Theorem \ref{theor:central} is also valid when the input system of the channels, i.e.,\ the shared subsystem of the marginal states, is a separable Hilbert space but not necessarily finite dimensional.
+The connection between compatibility and marginal problems as presented in Theorem \ref{theor:central} is also valid when the input system of the channels is a separable Hilbert space but not necessarily finite dimensional.
 The other Hilbert spaces may even be non-separable.
-Marginal problems are mainly studied in the finite-dimensional settings but this connection allows us to approach infinite-dimensional marginal problems using the well-established methods of incompatibility developed for the study of compatibility of channels between infinite-dimensional systems.
-One promising future direction is Gaussian states and channels.
-Furthermore, it will be of interest to search for task-oriented characterisations of quantum properties in this setting.
+Marginal problems are mainly studied in the finite-dimensional settings, but this connection allows one to approach infinite-dimensional marginal problems using the well-established methods of incompatibility in infinite-dimensional systems.